Lord-of-Waffles/BPMS/README.md

 ## This repository contains code intended to serve as external tasks for a process modelled in Camunda.

+It consists of 2 dockerised servers, 1 written with Flask and the other with Node.
+To be able to run the project, please make sure the docker daemon is running on your computer.

 ## Install instructions
 Instructions to setup project:

-Disclaimer: depending on python install, you might have to use python instead of python3, or pip instead of pip3

 Navigate to directory where you want to clone repo

     git clone <repo>

-    # Create virtual environment
-    python3 -m venv venv

-    # Activate it
-    source venv/bin/activate

-    # Install required packages
-    pip3 install -r requirements.txt

-Afterwards, create a .env in the root directory and initialise these environment variables:
+Afterwards, create a .env in the flask-server directory and initialise these environment variables:
 - ZEEBE_ADDRESS = This should be the address of your cluster
 - ZEEBE_CLIENT_ID = Client ID
 - ZEEBEE_CLIENT_SECRET